 This content is outdated and is no longer being maintained.
 It is provided as a courtesy for individuals who are still using these technologies.

-Architects should use the software factory to create their own client baseline architecture.
-They can distribute that baseline for developers to use as a starting point for smart client applications.
-Developers can use the software factory to quickly create smart client applications that follow the proven practices and apply their company baseline architecture.
-Figure 1 illustrates the process for using the Smart Client Software Factory on the fictitious Global Bank project.
+Architects should use the Web Client Software Factory to create their own client baseline architecture.
+They can distribute that baseline for developers to use as a starting point to build specific instances of Web applications.
+Figure 1 illustrates the process for using the Web Client Software Factory on the fictitious Global Bank project.

-As the architect, you want to make sure that your smart client applications derive from a sound, proven practice–based foundation that meets the following requirements:
+As the architect, you want to make sure that Web applications developed in your organization derive from a sound, high quality, proven practice–based foundation that meets the following guidelines:

 - It provides a standard approach to application development.